dasbindus/SquareGridViewDemo/README.md

 SquareGridViewDemo.
-A GridView who has square items.
+A GridView, it has square items.